Community and Collaborator Engagement Resources for Engaging Communities in Research | UC Davis CTSC

 This toolkit is intended to assist researchers in navigating the processes of developing and establishing a community advisory board (CAB) for their research studies.
 Practical tips and step-by-step guidelines are provided.

 • The membership of the National Association of County and City Health Officials (NACCHO) include the 2,800 local health departments across the United States.
-NACCHO’s mission is to be a leader, partner, catalyst, and voice for local health departments in order to ensure the conditions that promote health and equity, combat disease, and improve the quality and length of all lives.
+NACCHO’s mission is to be a leader, partner, catalyst, and voice for local health departments in order to ensure the conditions that promote health, combat disease, and improve the quality and length of all lives.
 NACCHO developed the Protocol for Assessing Community Excellence in Environmental Health (PACE EH), a methodology to guide local communities in identifying and addressing environmental health priorities.
 NACCHO also has e-learning modules on community environmental health assessment.

 Assistance about community engagement strategies and dissemination ideas at UC Davis